DRAFT Ver. 6b, © 2014-2017, Glen J. Kuban

 |Fig. 4.
 Cameaelo melleri (Meller's Chameleon)|

-Even the major creationist organization AIG ("Answers in Genesis"), which is usually more cautious about alleged "out of order" artifacts and fossils, strongly encourages the stegosaur interpretation in an article at its website (Cole, 2007).
+Even the major creationist organization AIG ("Answers in Genesis"), which is usually more cautious about alleged "out of order" artifacts and fossils, encourages the stegosaur interpretation in an article at its website (Cole, 2007).
 Although conceding that the carving might be a forgery, Cole implies that if it's genuine, it probably depicts a recently living stegosaur--without considering alternate explanations and candidates.
-Most other large creationist groups such as ICR (2010), have said little one way or the other on the matter, while most old-earth creationists, serious cryptozoologists (e.g. Loren, 2006), and mainstream authors who joined the fray have pointed to a number of problems with the stegosaur interpretation and offered alternate explanations (Konkus, 2010; Nelstead, 2009; Novella, 2008).
-The current article seeks to compile and review these contributions, and offer additional observations, evidence, and considerations.
+Similarly, the Institute for Creation Research (ICR) does not take a firm stance but encourages the Stegosaur interpretation (Thomas, 2013).
+Meanwhile, many old-earth creationists and serious cryptozoologists (e.g. Loren, 2006), and mainstream authors have been more skeptical, pointing to a number of serious problems with the stegosaur interpretation and offerring alternate explanations (Konkus, 2010; Nelstead, 2009; Novella, 2008; Peter, 2013).

 Fig. 4b.
 Acanthosaura armata |